ganeshspatil77/upswing_CRUD_Operation/README.md

 - Signals: Used to manage state and trigger updates to the UI.
 - Routing: Used to navigate between different pages and components.
 - Forms: Used to manage form inputs and validation.
-- NgRx: Used to manage state and side effects in a centralized way.

-## Any trade‑offs or alternative approaches you considered

-- An alternative to NgRx is using Angular’s built-in signal, computed, and effect APIs directly within a service as a reactive state container, or using ComponentStore from NgRx for a lightweight, scoped state management solution